udacity/fullstack-nanodegree-vm/README.md

 ## How to run
 1. Clone this repo or download zip
-2. Browse to the folder
+2. cd to downloaded folder and then cd to vagrant
 3. run vagrant up
 4. run vagrant ssh
 5. cd to tournament folder